 Inspection of mounted panels in daylight and at night is necessary to detect variations in color, brightness, or reflectivity over the face of the panels.
 Panels are rejected if they fail to meet the rigid visibility requirements.
-Inspection should also ensure that the sheeting on the sign panels are not damaged by installation of bolting and ensure proper sign layout.
-The Regional Traffic Engineers office (TSMO) can help determine when sign panels fail to meet visibility requirements.
+The Traffic Engineering Group can help determine when sign panels fail to meet visibility requirements.

 Signs are expensive and designed to last for a long time.
-They are viewed continuously by the traveling public (our customers) so even minor variations in the specified appearance, color, brightness, and reflectivity should be cause for rejection and alterations.
+They are viewed continuously by the traveling public (our customers) so even minor variations in the specified appearance, color, brightness, and reflectivity should because for rejection and alterations.